neopass/wordlist/README.md

 // Create a list builder.
 const builder = listBuilder(options)

-// Create a set to avoid duplicate words. const set = new Set()
+// We'll add the words to a set. const set = new Set()

 // Run the builder.